joshbegley/nyt-latest/README.md

-**Justices’ Rejection of a Disputed Legal Theory on Elections**\
+**The Supreme Court’s Rejection of a Disputed Legal Theory on Elections**\
-`A majority on the Supreme Court ruled against the “independent state legislature” theory.
+`A majority on the court ruled against the “independent state legislature” theory.
 Also: Race and class; tax relief; reading; the German far right.`\
 https://nytimes.com/2023/06/28/opinion/letters/supreme-court-elections.html?searchResultPosition=1

 **Simone Biles Indicates a Return to Elite Competition**\